-Leucostoma canker generally isn’t a problem in healthy, actively growing apricot trees, but once infected, apricot with leucostoma canker is extremely difficult to control and can shorten tree life substantially.
-This stubborn disease, which also affects peaches, cherries, nectarines and plums, is a serious problem worldwide, especially in cooler climates.
+Leucostoma canker generally isn’t a problem in healthy, actively growing apricot trees, but once infected, apricots with leucostoma canker are extremely difficult to control and can shorten tree life substantially.
+This stubborn disease, which also affects peaches, cherries, nectarines, and plums, is a serious problem worldwide, especially in cooler climates.
 Read on for more apricot leucostoma canker information.

 What Causes Leucostoma in Apricots?

-Apricots with leucostoma canker is caused by two related fungal pathogens: Leucostoma cinctum and Leucostoma persoonii.
+Leucostoma canker in apricots is caused by two related fungal pathogens: Leucostoma cinctum and Leucostoma persoonii.
 The pathogens invade the trees only through dead or wounded tissue, usually in late fall and early winter, or late winter and early spring.

-The disease can enter the tree through scars or injuries on small twigs, and wounds on larger branches.
-The most common infection sites are insect injuries, pruning wounds, and bark and buds damaged or killed by winter cold.
+The disease can enter the tree through scars or injuries on small twigs and wounds on larger branches.
+The most common infection sites are insect injuries, pruning wounds, and bark or buds damaged or killed by winter cold.
 Damage by rodents and mechanical damage by equipment also creates an entryway for the disease.

 Apricot Leucostoma Canker Symptoms